rjohn92/plex/README.md

    - Protocol: TCP
    - Internal IP Address: Your Plex server's IP address (the one obtained in Step 2)

-XFinity makes port forwarding easy with there app.
+XFinity makes port forwarding easy with their app.
 Download the app and follow [the instructions](https://www.xfinity.com/support/articles/xfi-port-forwarding)

 ---